 5. Coffee Meets Bagel

-Users have 24 hours to review each match, and since she’s only getting one per day, your profile needs to stand up to her scrutiny.
+Users have 24 hours to review each match, and can only exchange messages for 7 days.
+Odds are good she’ll be checking out your profile, so it needs to stand up to her scrutiny.
 Although you only have to write three sections (“I am”, “I like”, and “I appreciate when my date”), you’ll want to put some thought into your answers.

 Click here for tips on how to make your profile stand out from the competition, and make her want to meet you.